Aditya214/Aditya214/README.md

 - 👋 Hi, I’m @Aditya
-- 👀 I’m interested in working on many body physics using ultracold atoms.
+- 👀 I’m interested in working on many body physics using ultracold atoms, quantum simulations and their intersection with quantum information.
--

 <!---
 Aditya214/Aditya214 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.